Government of Ireland Postgraduate Scholarship Programme

 What we offer

-- a contribution to fees, including non-EU fees, up to a maximum of €5,750 per annum
+- a contribution to fees, including non-EU fees, up to a maximum of €5,750 per annum; and

 - eligible direct research expenses of €3,250 per annum.

 How to apply

-Potential applicants should read the 2021 Government of Ireland Terms and Conditions carefully to ascertain whether or not they are eligible to apply.
+Potential applicants should read the call documentation carefully to ascertain whether or not they are eligible to apply.
 Indicative versions of the applicant, supervisor and referee forms are provided for information purposes only.
 All participants must create and submit their forms via the online system.